scrapbird/scrapbird.github.io/_posts/2017-08-08-on-wannacry-killswitch.md

 ![network](/images/wannacry-network-report.png "image showing wannacry network report")

 Shit!
-That domain really isn't hiding itself is it?
+That domain really isn't hiding itself, is it?

 But wait!
 I hear you say, he never mentioned using dynamic analysis to look for a domain.
 Well okay then, let's take a look at the sample itself and see if we can find it.